Edalorhina perezi

 Edalorhina perezi (Perez's snouted frog) is a species of frog in the family Leptodactylidae.

 It is one of the only two species in the genus Edalorhina in the family Leptodactylidae.
 This species is diurnal and terrestrial.
 During mating season both female and male frogs gather around treefall pools.
-It is found in Brazil, Colombia, Ecuador, and Peru, and possibly Bolivia.
+It is found in Brazil, Colombia, Ecuador, and Peru, and Bolivia.

-Its natural habitats are subtropical or tropical moist lowland forests, subtropical or tropical moist montane forests, and freshwater marshes.
+Its natural habitats are subtropical or tropical moist lowland forests and subtropical or tropical moist montane forests.
+It has also been found in open areas in secondary forest and on cacao plantations.
 The species listed as least concern on the IUCN Red List and the population is stable.